Inside: How identify what you are grateful for and start a gratitude practice.

 It’s my airing of grievances, if you will.
 I air all sorts of grievances in my mind while I mow.
 But also, my mowing time is when I get some of my best ideas.
 Like last week.

-As I pushed the mower across the yard and grumbled to myself, my inner Buddha whispered,
+As I pushed the mower across the yard and grumbled to myself, I had a fleeting thought.

 “Turn your grievances into gratitude.”